 So where does that leave us?
 It leaves us with a word that does not properly refer to anything Chinese, which in fact is almost never used in China, and which has no counterpart in the Chinese language.

 “What about the Mandarin Hotel?” you might ask.
 Foreign travelers might know this Hong Kong hotel chain as the “Mandarin”.
 However, the Chinese name “wenhua dongfang jiudian” (文華東方酒店), roughly translated, means the “Chinese Culture Oriental Hotel”.
-In Chinese, it neither sound like the word “mandarin”, nor does it evoke any of the connotations of the word “mandarin” in English.
+In Chinese, it neither sounds like the word “mandarin”, nor does it evoke any of the connotations of the word “mandarin” in English.

 So there were have it.
 “Mandarin” is one of those strange words in English which everyone “knows” the meaning of and uses all the time, but which has little real meaning and no proper use.
 In every usage of the word, there is a more appropriate and more accurate term.